 The Complexity of Language

-Language is a cognitive skill that binds people together.
-Language allows people to communicate complex thoughts and emotions with one another.
-While we often think of language as the words that come out of our mouths or the sentences we write on paper, language is a very complex skill that involves different regions of our brain.
+Communication is a cognitive skill that binds people together.
+Communication allows people to convey complex thoughts and emotions with one another.
+While we often think of communication as the words that come out of our mouths or the sentences we write on paper, communication is the product of the cognitive skill of language.
 When someone has a stroke, people may lose the ability to understand and produce language, a condition known as aphasia.
 In this article, we break down the components of language and elaborate on the two types of aphasia someone can develop as a result of a stroke.

 Where do we produce and process language?